fhendric/Gibbosus/DMRT/README.md

 ## 1. Relationship among all *O. gibbosus* *dmrt* genes

 All putative *dmrt* genes of *O. gibbosus* were identified from the BRAKER-predicted gene set (i) based on the presence of the term “Doublesex” in the functional annotation and (ii) by aligning the Dmrt sequences of *Parasteatoda tepidariorum*.
-Coding sequences were reconstructed using Iso-Seq transcripts, StringTie transcripts and aligned *P. tepidariorum* sequences.
+If available, coding sequences were reconstructed using Iso-Seq transcripts, StringTie transcripts and aligned *P. tepidariorum* sequences.

 ### 1.1 Selection and translation of *dmrt* isoseq transcripts